A Prosecutor’s Regret: How I Sentenced Someone to Life in Prison for Selling Drugs

 About a month or so before that was announced, I was informed that the judge who presided over the case had been contacted and gave a favorable recommendation for Lewis’s clemency.
 I thought it was in the bag, but being in this business, I was cautiously optimistic.
 I didn’t want to tell Lewis until we were sure, because the government has a way of snatching away good news sometimes.

 It’s thrilling to know Lewis is going to get out and have another chance at life.
 Now I’m thinking about what I can do to help him transition.
-He will be on probation for ten years.
+He will be on probation for 10 years.
 He has to stay crime-free, and part of that is being gainfully employed, so now I’m going to do what I can to help him find a job.
-You’re talking about a decade and a half in prison.
+You’re talking about a decade-and-a-half in prison.
 It’s a big transition, going from confinement to freedom in one day.

 * John Lovell and Alysia Santo, the writer who conducted this interview, are cousins.